How Child Custody/Allocation of Parental Responsibility Works in Illinois

 Parents know the most about the child and the child’s needs.
 Parents are also aware of their parenting strengths.
 The parenting plan should be based on both parents’ strengths in meeting the child’s needs.
 A parenting plan should have the following: how major decisions will be made, the living or residential arrangements of the child and how the child’s time is shared between parents, when an emergency decision-making situation occurs, the other parent should be notified as soon as possible, a holiday visitation schedule, dealing with unusual events, winter and summer break, information sharing and any other items that need to be outlined regarding the child.

-Visitation Rights for Divorced Parents in Illinois
+Parenting Time (Visitation) Rights for Parents in Illinois

 Paternity & Parentage